Skip to content

 The purpose of the Airport Master Plan Update

-The Birchwood AMP Update is a revision to the 2005 airport master plan.
+The Birchwood AMP (2025) revised the 2005 airport master plan.
 The planning document provided a forecast of operations and recommended development needs based on the airport's current critical aircraft.

 Throughout this process pilots, landowners, agencies and partners were brought together to determine how the airport can best serve the future interests and needs of the flying public, aviation community, Alaska Department of Transportation & Public Facilities (DOT&PF), and other stakeholders.